Erzgebirge folk art: wood art & Christmas decorations

 After our visit we leave the region of Seiffen and continue to Annaberg-Buchholz.
 In the museum we get further insight into the craftsmanship of the Erzgebirge.

-A Museum of Ore Mountain Folk Art - The Manufactory of Dreams
+A museum for handmade Christmas decorations from the Ore Mountains – The Manufactory of Dreams

 Not only will I become a child there again.
 I keep hearing from visitors: "It reminds me of my doll's kitchen" or "Do you remember ...".
 A visit to the factory of dreams is not only nice at Christmas time.
 And it's guaranteed not just to please children.